Morita equivalences and Azumaya loci from Higgsing dimer algebras: Introduction

-The following corollary introduces the first known class of algebras which are not prime, noetherian, or module-finite over their centers, with the property that that their Azumaya and smooth loci coincide.
+From the third statement we obtain the first known class of algebras that are nonnoetherian and infinitely generated modules over their centers, with the property that their Azumaya and smooth loci coincide (Corollary \ref{Azumaya corollary}).

-\begin{Corollary E} If the Azumaya and smooth loci of $A'$ coincide, then the Azumaya and smooth loci of $A$ coincide.
-In particular, if $A'$ is a $Y^{p,q}$ algebra \cite[Example 1.3]{B} then the Azumaya and smooth loci of $A$ coincide. \end{Corollary E}

-We then present an explicit classification of the simple $A$-modules parameterized by the Azumaya locus.